Usmanghani955/Usmanghani955/README.md

 ## About

-AI Engineer working in the e-commerce industry, focused on integrating large language models into real business software.
+AI Engineer working in the e-commerce industry, focused on integrating LLM's into real business software.
 I build RAG pipelines, AI agents, and backend services using Python and FastAPI, and design workflow automations using n8n.